-The last reported accreditation for Rocky Mountain College of Art and Design was done by the North Central Association of Colleges and Schools, The Higher Learning Commission.
+Rocky Mountain College of Art and Design has been accredited by the North Central Association of Colleges and Schools, The Higher Learning Commission having first received its accreditation from that agency in 2000.
 Please visit rmcad.edu for more information on programs offered and consumer disclosures.

 Below is a list of areas of study that may be available for students.
 Any linked program will direct you to the respective program's profile page which provides general educational requirements and possible career paths.